erictt/computer-science-learning/source/_posts/cs6200/p2l2-threads-and-concurrency.md

 ## Process vs. Thread

-* A process owns a virtual memory space and OS initialize a PCB to manage the state.
+* A process owns a **virtual memory space** and OS initialize a **PCB** to manage the state.
-* A thread is also called
+* Threads represent a multiple, independent execution contexts.
+They are part of the same virtual address space, (also means the physical address spaces).
+However they will potentially execute different instructions, and access different portions of that address space.
-* PCB: single thread process vs multithreaded process
+* PCB in single-thread process vs multithreaded process
     * <img src="https://i.imgur.com/2uV8di5.jpg" style="width: 600px" />
     * The PCB for multithreaded process is different.
 In a multi-threaded process, threads share the same code/data/filter, but also have its own registers and stack.

 ## Benefits of Multithreading

 * Parallelization: Speed up the program's execution by spreading the work from one thread/one processor to multiple threads that can execute in parallel on multiple processors.
-* Specialization: Give hight priority to tasks that handle more important tasks; Potentially, the thread keep its entire state in the processor cache(hot cache, cache lookups are fast), and the thread can run its task without interruption.
+* Specialization: Give high priority to tasks that handle more important tasks; Potentially, the thread keep its entire state in the processor cache(hot cache, cache lookups are fast), and the thread can run its task without interruption.
 * Why not just write a multiprocess application?
     * Process doesn't share address space and execution context, all of the data have to be allocated memory.
 Threads share address space and the execution code which makes it more memory-efficient.
     * Inter process communication (IPC) - is more costly than inter thread communication, which consists primarily of reading/writing shared variables.